-The Rates Department of the Council is responsible for the management and collection of commercial rates payable by businesses in County Clare.
+The Rates unit is responsible for the management and collection of commercial rates payable by businesses in County Clare.

 The rateable valuation of a property is determined by the commissioner of valuation.
 This rateable valuation is then used by the local authority to determine the commercial rates payable by each ratepayer.
 The most recent legislation governing this area is the Valuation Act 2001.
 This act was designed to simplify, modernise and make the valuation system easier to understand.

 The valuation office is an independent state body.
 Should you wish to seek further information about the rateable valuation of your property or wish to apply for a revision of valuation, details and contact numbers are available on their website www.valoff.ie.

 Following the consideration of the annual budget each year, the elected members determine the Annual Rate of Valuation (ARV) for the following year.
 The ARV is the product obtained when the total shortfall in Council income is divided by the cumulative total of all valuations of rateable premises in the County.
 The shortfall between the cost of providing all services and Local Authority generated income is recouped annually through the collection of Rates.
 The Annual Rate of Valuation for 2020 for County Clare is €72.99.

 The date of making the rate for 2020 was 17th January 2020.
 Public notice is given of the making of the rate.

 Rates are calculated by multiplying the valuation on the Commercial property, as determined by the Commissioner of Valuation by the Annual Rate of Valuation, as determined by the County Council.